StudioEtrange/mambo/README.md

 ----
-## transmission
+## Transmission

 * Direct UI Access through https://internal-transmission.mydomain.com
     * protected by organizr auth and will auto login with a transmission auth basic
-* Third tools access through https://transmission.mydomain.com
+* Third tools access through https://transmission.mydomain.com using credentials defined by `TRANSMISSION_USER` and `TRANSMISSION_PASSWORD`
 * NOTE : when modify settings from webui, they are saved only when transmission is stopped

 ### Transmission and Organizr2